gan3xh/InboxIQ/README.md

 ## Next-Generation AI-Powered SaaS Platform with scalable business model

-InboxIQ Ai is a cutting-edge SaaS (Software as a Service) platform that leverages the latest in web technologies and artificial intelligence to revolutionize web development, customer engagement, and business operations.
+InboxIQ Ai is a cutting-edge SaaS (Software as a Service) platform that allows clients to create a single, centralized chatbot that can be easily integrated into any website with a simple code snippet.
+This saves time and costs by eliminating the need for multiple chatbots.
+Additionally, it includes built-in chatbot training and offers real-time support.

 ## Technical Stack Highlights